Segniko/alx-zero_day/README.md

 My first readme
-It was updated in github
+It was updated from github